Costaspap/Getting-and-Cleaning-Data/Readme.md

 4.Appropriately labels the data set with descriptive variable names.
 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+##How to run run_analysis.R

+You will need to have R installed.
+If so,just copy and paste run_analysis.R in your working directory and then
+source it in R using the command source("run_analysis.R").
+The script will download and unzip the dataset folder UCI HAR Dataset in your
+working directory and then delete the zip file.
+Finally it will output the file Tidy_Dataset.txt in your working directory.

 run_analysis.R does the following steps(also included as comments in the script):

 ## Steps of the script